dorawyy/CPEN321_26W1_ProjectName/README.md

 ### 1. Create a GitHub Organization

-1. One team member creates a GitHub Organization.
+1. One team member creates a GitHub Organization: https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch.
 2. Add all teammates as organization members.
 3. Add all TAs as organization members with **write** access:
    - Masih [@Masihbr](https://github.com/Masihbr)